aurobindobhuyan/E-learning/README.md

 - Where the Teachers as an admin can create courses, students, enrol & unenroll students to the courses, and students can also access all the lectures.
 ## Features

-- The most interesting part is here we have two different roles.
+- The most interesting part is here we have two different roles **(Admin, Students)**.
-- The Teacher as an admin can
+- The Teacher as an admin can:-
-     1. After creating his academy, he can see and edit his details.
+     - After creating his academy, he can see and edit his details.
-     2. He can perform entire CRUD operation of students.
+     - He can perform entire CRUD operation of students.
-     3. He can perform entire CRUD operation of courses.
+     - He can perform entire CRUD operation of courses.
-     4. He can see the course & student's distribution in a table format.
+     - He can see the course & student's distribution in a table format.
-     5. Not only Admin can enroll & un-enroll a student to a particular course.
+     - Not only Admin can enroll & un-enroll a student to a particular course.
 But also student can also do the same thing by there own.
-     6. Admin can perform CRUD operation of lectures.
+     - Admin can perform CRUD operation of lectures.
 And then students can also allo to watch those lectures if he is enrolled with.
 And many more....